CFA Preparation: The Complete Study Plan & Time Management Guide

 Retake strategy

 About 55–60% of CFA candidates fail each level.
 If you're among them, you're in good company—and you can succeed on your next attempt.
+Most charterholders failed at least one level.
+Persistence is part of the CFA journey.

 When to retake